coderefinery/neic-ahm-2021/slides.md

 - Is there a need for more intermediate/advanced Carpentries-style material for learners who have completed a basic Carpentries training?
 - What topics/courses are needed?
+- What keeps our material from being used already?

 *Please answer via HackMD*